 A collection of wires through which data is transmitted from one part of a computer to another.
-You can think of a bus as a highway on which data travels within a computer.
-When used in reference to personal computers, the term bus usually refers to internal bus.
 This is a bus that connects all the internal computer components to the CPU and main memory.
 All buses consist of two parts -- an address bus and a data bus.
 The data bus transfers actual data whereas the address bus transfers information about where the data should go.
 The control bus is used by the CPU to direct and monitor the actions of the other functional areas of the computer.
 It is used to transmit a variety of individual signals (read, write, interrupt, acknowledge, and so forth) necessary to control and coordinate the operations of the computer.